PICKING THE RIGHT PUPPY FOR ME

 Age of litter:- Preferably you want to be taking a pup from mum at 8-9 weeks, not earlier as your pup will lose out on critical early learning from mother and littermates and not much later as pup will lose out on the critical early learning from you, your family and the environment.
 If they don't get this continuous learning from a new owner at 8-9 weeks and onwards they will start to make their own mind up about things making it harder for a new owner to get things on track.
 If possible (and it should be) you want to have a look at them before the 8 week stage, a couple of times really, so you don’t have to make your mind up on the spot for you may well have 17-18 years with your new friend.
 Most pups are advertised at or near the time to be taken home so this might not be possible but it would be advantageous for you can check out the environment, breeder and mum and have a think about it before deciding, a good breeder would advertise pups early so you could have early visits, a good breeder will also probably have a waiting list for pups.
 At 8-9 weeks the pups will be weaned of mothers milk if they are not they are too young to leave mum.
 Again mum at least must be with the pups, if not walk away.
 The pups should also be wormed at this age, they are born with worms and should have been wormed fortnightly from 2weeks old, you must carry this on (not every two weeks, speak to your vet).
 Also with pups that are crosses or not coming from professional breeders you want to be seeing the pups before they are due to go out to homes to assess mother, environment etc.

 Breeders history:- Ask the breeder/owner if they have had another litter from mum.
 If there is a previous litter then see if you can contact one of the previous pups owners to ascertain health and temperament.
 By law a bitch can only have six litters in her life, still too many in my eyes, but some unscrupulous breeders flout this.
 Mum should be over a year old and also to the other extent not a very old dog.
 If you are looking at a pedigree pup then you want to see the relevant paperwork, the pedigree and registration papers, and any breed specific hereditary disease screening certificates for the parents (both of them), you should research a pedigree breed you may be looking at so you are aware of the prevalent clinical problems that can be associated with that particular breed and so ensure the relavant checks and certification is present.
 If the pup is a crossbreed pup you can also ask about the parents and if they are each a pedigree dog then see the same for them too.
 If parents are crosses too you want to see at least the mother (preferably both) to ascertain her health and temperament and that she is with the pups and indeed interacting well with the pups (shows she is the actual mother).
+A good breeder should also want to ask a potential owner of their pups questions too, so they are sure their pups are going to good homes.

 Having got answers to all the above questions from the breeder or owner then you can think about going to have a look, as I said earlier try to make this first visit an early one not the one where you have to make the decision and take a pup.
 If possible try to arrange the visit at a time that will allow you to see a feeding session with the pups.
 Notice that throughout I will often refer to “the pups” for I do believe that a good breeder will keep a number of the pups together and not have someone coming round to look at one pup on its own for this is in deed detrimental to that single pups learning and outlook.
 Not a problem maybe for the knowledgeable but might be for the first time owner.